This Is How Much Each Person in the British Royal Family Is Actually Worth

 You’ll be shocked at who has the highest net worth.

 Whether you admire them for their established birthrights or myriad of leadership qualities, the esteemed British family is revered throughout countless nations.
 Royals seem to have it all—power, prestige, and perhaps most importantly, money.
 From gargantuan oil supplies to significant charitable donations, the wealth of the British royal family is quite substantial.
 Surprisingly, most of the money used to fund the British monarchy doesn’t actually come from the taxpayer—members of the royal family are all wealthy on their own.
 With the combined sums of inheritances, crown estates, and allowances, these royals are able to spare no expense when it comes to enjoying the better things in life.
 Although we can’t directly indulge ourselves in the abundant realm of high jewelry, impeccable art, and acres of land that comprise their lifestyle, we can revel in their considerable net worths to a cup of herbal tea—with our pinkies raised in the air of course.
+Though none of us can match up to the royal wallet, these aristocratic etiquette tips will make anyone seem regal.

 Meghan Markle’s Net Worth